wu-mx/URLignore/README.md

 # URLignore

+## Starting July 25, 2022, urlignore cancels the open source licence and is now only available for viewing source code and forking.
+Use and modification of the project is prohibited.If you are using urlignore in your project, please remove it immediately.

 [中文文档](./README-zh.md) <br>
 A simple node tool that supports removing duplicate configuration nodes, adding countries and add custom content automatically.<br>
 Supports SS/SSR/Vmess/Trojan/Https.<br />